vari-bbc/bbcRNA/README.md

 The `BbcSE` class extends SummarizedExperiment.
 Additional slots are:

-1.  `aln_rates`: a matrix containing alignment metrics for samples.
+1.  `aln_metrics`: a matrix containing alignment metrics for samples.
 2.  `edger` : a `BbcEdgeR` object.
 3.  `deseq2`: For storing DESeqDataSet and DESeqResults; not implemented yet.